kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: MutablePVNodeAffinity
-  - Components depending on the feature gate: kubelet, kube-apiserver
+  - Components depending on the feature gate: kubelet, kube-apiserver, external-resizer

 ###### Does enabling the feature change any default behavior?